- Sign-up for Traffic Advisories

 Lansing's sewage collection system was designed to collect sewage from residences, commercial properties and industrial facilities and transport it to the Wastewater Treatment Plant (WWTP), providing proper treatment during dry weather conditions (dry being the operative word).
 When it rains or snow melts, the water collected in catch basins, roof drains, yard drains and other structures is sent to the combined sewer where it mixes with sewage.

-When this large flow volume exceeds the capacity of the sewers and the WWTP, it is diverted through a CSO regulator (underground diversion chamber) directly into the Red Cedar River or Grand River (it is as gross as it sounds).
+When this large flow volume exceeds the capacity of the sewers and the WWTP, it is diverted through a CSO regulator (underground diversion chamber) directly into the Red Cedar River or Grand River.
 Each time there is a CSO event, combined sewage dumps into the rivers.
 Overflows of untreated sewage diminish water quality and threaten public health.

 How did this all start?